emmatheeng/emmatheeng.github.io/docs/projects/blog_setup/_posts/2023-02-12-blog-styling.markdown

 </figure>

 ## Conclusion
-In this post I've showed you how I set up my local development environment to customise my Jekyll blog, starting from the minima template.
+In this post I've shown you how I set up my local development environment to customise my Jekyll blog, starting from the minima template.
 We then went over two simple examples, changine the blog style as well as one of the page layouts.

 The idea of these changes is quite similar - locate the definition of the property in the original minima code, make a copy of the file into your own blog code and adjust the relevant parts.
 And guess what - it stays that simple, even for more advanced changes!